Accessibility Statement

 Non-accessible content

-• PDF documents are not fully accessible to screen reader software, this does not meet WCAG 2.1 success criterion 4.1.2 (name, role value).
+• PDF documents are not fully accessible to screen reader software, this does not comply with the WCAG 2.1 guidelines.

 We will ensure that any new documents added are accessible.

-We are also working to reduce the number of PDF and Word documents and are aiming to make as many as possible available on the website itself in HTML format or online forms.
+We are also working to reduce the number of PDF and Word documents on our website and are aiming to make as many as possible available itself in HTML format or online forms.
 However, due to the nature of some of the content being either prohibitively lengthy or presenting complex financial information or performance data we may not have the resources to convert.
+Therefore, we are prioritising:

 • documents which have essential information about how to access our services;